NicolePonto/NicolePonto/README.md

 - 👋 Hi, I’m @NicolePonto
-- 🌱 I’m currently finishing a computer science certificate and a degree in psychology
+- 🌱 I’m currently finishing a computer science certificate and two bachelors, one in psychology and one in software development
 - 📫 nicolnicky25@gmail.com

 <!---